 Complete circuit is enclosed in a single dc feedback loop, so that failure of one component will probably cause all voltages to differ considerably from the values shown.

-Figure 5-1a.
-Wiring diagram for FREQUENCY switch \$101 on the Type 1311-A.
+Figure 5-1.
+Wiring diagram for FREQUENCY switch \$101.

 5.7 REMOVAL AND REPLACEMENT.